Cattle, banteng, and yak

 Today, the cow is venerated during various Hindu festivals.

 To many Nepalese, Tihar, or Dipávali (’Festival of Lights’) is the most important festival of the year.
 According to legend, the death of a Nepalese king had been foretold by a sacred serpent.
 However, an astrologer predicted that the king might avoid death by placing a row of lamps, dedicated to goddess Lakshmi, from the entrance of the palace, leading to his bed.
-If the lamp in the doorway was extinguished, the king would die, and could only be saved, if the serpent would beg for mercy from Yama, the god of death.
+If the lamp in the doorway was extinguished, the king would die, and he could only be saved, if the serpent would beg for mercy from Yama, the god of death.

-To commemorate his miraculous gift, the king introduced an annual, five-day-long Festival of Lights, during which devout Nepalese show their gratitude towards Yama and Lakshmi.
+To commemorate this miraculous gift, the king introduced an annual, five-day-long Festival of Lights, during which devout Nepalese show their gratitude towards Yama and Lakshmi.
 The most important day of this festival is Lakshmi Puja, in which the sacred cow is worshipped in the morning, as it is regarded as the visible form of the great mother-goddess Lakshmi.

 The cows are washed early in the morning, and their forehead, horns and tail are dyed with vermillion powder and turmeric.
 Mallas (garlands of marigolds) are draped around their neck, and they are fed with delicacies.
 People remove the sacred raksha thread from their wrist and tie it to the tail of a cow, begging it to guard their souls into heaven after death.